kskmemory/Exploratory-vs-Confirmatory-data-analysis-using-Python/README.md

 ● Left-skewed histogram is telling you there are outliers in the left side of your data range.
 You can see the tail on the left side of your histogram

-Task 7
-Title: What is Confirmatory Data Analysis (CDA)?
+# Task 7 What is Confirmatory Data Analysis (CDA)?

 ● Confirmatory Data Analysis is the process of using statistical summary and graphical representations to evaluate the validity of an assumption about the data at hand.